PaddlePaddle/PaddleClas/docs/en/models_training/recognition_en.md

 If the above cannot be properly referenced, please `uninstall` and then  `install` again, especially when you are using`windows`.

+<a name="4"></a>

 ## 4. Basic Knowledge

 Image retrieval refers to a query image given a specific instance (e.g. a specific target, scene, item, etc.) that contains the same instance from a database image.
 Unlike image classification, image retrieval solves an open set problem where the training set may not contain the class of the image being recognised.
 The overall process of image retrieval is: firstly, the images are represented in a suitable feature vector, secondly, a nearest neighbour search is performed on these image feature vectors using Euclidean or Cosine distances to find similar images in the base, and finally, some post-processing techniques can be used to fine-tune the retrieval results and determine information such as the category of the image being recognised.
 Therefore, the key to determining the performance of an image retrieval algorithm lies in the goodness of the feature vectors corresponding to the images.

+<a name="metric learning"></a>

 - Metric Learning

 Metric learning studies how to learn a distance function on a particular task so that the distance function can help nearest-neighbour based algorithms (kNN, k-means, etc.) to achieve better performance.
 Deep Metric Learning is a method of metric learning that aims to learn a mapping from the original features to a low-dimensional dense vector space (embedding space) such that similar objects on the embedding space are closer together using commonly used distance functions (Euclidean distance, cosine distance, etc.) ) on the embedding space, while the distances between objects of different classes are not close to each other.
-Deep metric learning has achieved very successful applications in the field of computer vision, such as face recognition, commodity recognition, image retrieval, pedestrian re-identification, etc. See [HERE](https://github.com/PaddlePaddle/PaddleClas/blob/develop/docs/zh_CN/algorithm_introduction/metric_learning.md) for detailed information.
+Deep metric learning has achieved very successful applications in the field of computer vision, such as face recognition, commodity recognition, image retrieval, pedestrian re-identification, etc. See [HERE](../algorithm_introduction/metric_learning_em.md) for detailed information.

+<a name="Introduction to Image Retrieval Datasets"></a>

 - Introduction to Image Retrieval Datasets
   - Training Dataset: used to train the model so that it can learn the image features of the collection.
   - Gallery Dataset: used to provide the gallery data for the image retrieval task.
 The gallery dataset can be the same as the training set or the test set, or different.
   - Test Set (Query Dataset): used to test the goodness of the model, usually each test image in the test set is extracted with features, and then matched with the features of the underlying data to obtain recognition results, and then the metrics of the whole test set are calculated based on the recognition results.

+<a name="Image Retrieval Evaluation Metrics"></a>

 - Image Retrieval Evaluation Metrics